FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/multihost.md

 ## 2. Configure and use the console

-This chapter describes how to configure a console for a multi-machine 4-node blockchain system and use the console to initiate transactions for the multi-machine blockchain system.。
+This chapter describes how to configure a console for a multi-machine 4-node blockchain system and use the console to initiate transactions for the multi-machine blockchain system。

 ### Step 1.
 Prepare to rely on

-- Install Java (Java 14 is recommended).
+- Install Java (Java 14 is recommended)

 ```bash
 # Ubuntu system installation java